Frc-dev/FrcBot/README.md

 ## 📋 TODO

-- [ ] Add /np command
+- [ ] Add /np command with !with options
+- [ ] Add option to !r with a specific mod
 - [ ] Allow setting to set custom pp baseline
-- [ ] Add option to !r with a specific mod
-- [ ] Handle some beatmaps returning -1 for its beatmapset id
 - [ ] Find a way to keep the database updated as new maps are ranked

 ---